Ullaakut/cameradar/README.md

 ## Quick install

-The quick install uses docker to build Cameradar without polluting your machine with dependencies and makes it easy to deploy Cameradar in a few commands.
+The quick install uses docker to build Cameradar without polluting your machine with dependencies and makes it easy to deploy Cameradar in a few commands. *However, it may require networking knowledge, as your docker containers will need access to the cameras subnetwork.*

 ### Dependencies